replikativ/replikativ/README.md

 ## TODO for a stable release

 - Add (general) commit graph plotting
-- Do three-way conflict detection.
+- Offer three-way conflict resolution.
 - Find a better hash-function than 32 bit standard in Clojure(Script).
 Probably use SHA-1 like git.
 - Evaluate lowest-common-ancestor algorithms if merging becomes too expansive.